 Advantages of current centralized solutions¶

 Liking, voting up/down, etc has become so vital to the content ecosystem.
-The open web has never really had this soft of functionality become popular.
+The open web has never really had this sort of functionality become popular.

 Reddit and Facebook groups have become very successful in part because of their moderation systems.
 The open web doesn’t have a moderation system, although Google has been filling this role to an extent.